BagarraoEduardo/SDL2-CPP-test/README.md

-# Fabamaq Application
+# SDL2-CPP-test

-Created and implemented by Eduardo FIlipe Figueiredo Bagarrão, including the assets.
+Created and implemented by Eduardo FIlipe Figueiredo Bagarrão, including the assets for a job application.

 This project was implemented with CMake in order to have portability to build executables either for Linux or Windows.

-I'll leave my git log image so you could see my programming milestones in a higher detail.
-I've only merged to master after doing the release builds.

 The application has 2 builds.
 1 for Windows 64 bits and the other one for Unix 64 bits(it has to be run on terminal).
 The Unity was developed and made in Ubuntu.